WhalleyT/neoantigen_prediction/README.md

 ## Aims

-This tool aims to provide a flexible, human interpretable indentification of neoantigens.
-It is designed for both whole exome sequencing (WES) and RNA-seq data, and for human and mouse data.
+This tool aims to provide a flexible, human interpretable indentification of neoantigens from RNA-seq data.

 ## Installation
 Make sure you have Nextflow installed.
 It can be downloaded [here](https://www.nextflow.io/).